yousefoqal/lab4/README.md

 The reason it matters to delevepors which compression they should use is.
 A lossless image preserves the original data for the image.
 A lossy compression is where you remove some of the data so the file size can be smaller.
 So if the developer doesn't mind having a bigger size file they should go with a lossless compression.
 #### File Formats
 GIF,PNG and JPG can all have 256 distinct RGB colors.
 Gif can support 8 bits of pixel.
 JPG uses lossy compression to make the file any size.
 JPG allows the designer to fine-tune the amount of compression used in an image.
 PNG was created to replace GIF image format.
 PNG files support palette-based color either 24-bit RGB or 32-bit RGBA.
+#### File Properties
+I used 5 layers to make this design which include ellipse,path and text.
+I used to two ellipse in my image and used text in the middle of my ellipse.
+The file size is 293.7KB.
+When i open the file it opens into a google tab.
+The more appropriate way for it to open is in files beacuse you can't do anything to it if it opens into a google tab.

+### Conclusion
+I learned about Python and how to make a program and run also learned bout the different codes that you would need to know.
+Also have learned the differtn types of imgaes and the file type and also how to make a graphic.